robert8138/robert8138.github.io/_posts/2015-08-02-edx-scalable-machine-learning-week-4.markdown

 date:   2015-08-01 15:00:00
 comments: True
 ---
+Learn how to build a Click Prediction Model using Logistic Regression.
+Furthermore, learn how to use Feature hashing to make your model more space efficient.

 ### **Lecture Highlights**

 * **CTR prediction** is the canonical Machine Learning problem involving Logistic Regression